GutMichaelBiome/ResearchResources/Writing/ScientificManuscript.md

     * What did you find?
 * Implications
   * Why does it matter?
 So what?
 Who cares?
+  * What could this mean (implication), but what is needed to prove it?
+(Source: Melanie Ortiz)
   * What does this mean for your field?
 Broadly?
 To the layperson?
     * Think about the intersections of your field and other fields
     * What does it mean for big systemic issues?